SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

 +++
 date = '2025-06-06T00:14:27-04:00'
 draft = false
-title = 'Hacking a Digital Picture Frame for Fun and Doom'
+title = 'Hacking A Digital Picture Frame for Fun and Doom'
 +++
 *Preface: I first started this project before I had the idea for this blog.
 Many of the photos were taken after the bulk of the project was complete.
 As a result, you may notice some battle scars on the board that don't line up chronologically.*

-A while back I recieved one of these Pix-Star digital picture frames as a gift.
+A while back I received one of these Pix-Star digital picture frames as a gift.

 ![Picture of the frame](/doom-picture-frame-images/frame.png)